chipaudette/OpenAudio_ArduinoLibrary/readme.md

 The following table summarizes the status, as of 24 November 2020.
 I will try to keep this up-to-date as work continues, but tere will be lags.
 Thus there may be more T4.x compatibility than shown here.
-A blank entry for status does not indicate a problem, but rather a lack ofverification.
-Further rexamples will come to test some of these objects.
+A blank entry for status does not indicate a problem, but rather a lack of verification.
+Further examples will come to test some of these objects.
 ![Open Audio F32 Status](OA_LibraryStatus.gif)
 The example files (from the Examples directory) are

-1   AudioTestAnalyzePhase_F32
+1. AudioTestAnalyzePhase_F32
-2   AudioTestPeakRMS
+2. AudioTestPeakRMS
-3   AudioTestSinCos
+3. AudioTestSinCos
-4   BasicCompressor_Float
+4. BasicCompressor_Float
-5   BasicGain_Float
+5. BasicGain_Float
-6   FineFreqShift_OA
+6. FineFreqShift_OA
-7   FormantShifter_FD_OA
+7. FormantShifter_FD_OA
-8   FrequencyShifter_FD_OA
+8. FrequencyShifter_FD_OA
-9   LowpassFilter_FD_OA
+9. LowpassFilter_FD_OA
-10  MixStereoToMono_Float
+10. MixStereoToMono_Float
-11  MyAudioEffect_Float
+11. MyAudioEffect_Float
-12  OscillatorWithPitchmod_Float
+12. OscillatorWithPitchmod_Float
-13  ReceiverFM
+13. ReceiverFM
-14  ReceiverPart1
+14. ReceiverPart1
-15  ReceiverPart2
+15. ReceiverPart2
-16  Repair audio mixer_F32
+16. Repair audio mixer_F32
-17  SignalNoise_float
+17. SignalNoise_float
-18  Switches_float
+18. Switches_float
-19  TestEqualizer1
+19. TestEqualizer1
-20  TestEqualizer1Audio
+20. TestEqualizer1Audio
-21  TestFIRGeneral3
+21. TestFIRGeneral3
-22  TestFIRGeneralLarge4
+22. TestFIRGeneralLarge4
-23  TestFIRGeneralLarge5
+23. TestFIRGeneralLarge5
-24  TestInputOutput_float
+24. TestInputOutput_float

-25  TestLoader
-26  TestLoader2
-27  TestOutput_float
-28  Tympan_TLV320AIC3206
+28. Tympan_TLV320AIC3206